Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 ## 3.35 HandleTrajPoints

 - Function: HandleTrajPoints(traceName)

 - Description: Preprocessing of trajectory files.
-This instruction is supported in CR controller version 3.5.2 and above.
+This command is supported in CR controller version 3.5.2 and above.

-  - Parameters：
+- Parameters:

     | Parameters | Type   | Description                                   |
     | ---------- | ------ | --------------------------------------------- |
     | traceName  | string | name of the trajectory file (with the suffix) |

+- Return: ErrorID,{},HandleTrajPoints(traceName);

-  - Return：ErrorID
+- Note:
+  As the trajectory preprocessing results vary according to the size of the file, and the processing time of algorithms will be different.
+If the user sends this command without parameters, it refers to querying the result of the current command.
+  Return: -3 indicates that the file content is incorrect; -2 indicates that the file does not exist; -1 indicates that the preprocessing is not completed; 0 indicates that preprocessing is completed with no errors; and a value greater than 0 indicates that the point corresponding to the current result is fault.

 - Supporting port: 29999

 - Example

-    Recv_string is delivered for preprocessing, and the preprocessing result is queried at a certain period.
+   Deliver Recv_string for preprocessing, and query the preprocessing result at a certain period.

     ```
     HandleTrajPoints(recv_string)
     HandleTrajPoints()
     ```
+- **This command can be only used for CR robots.**

 ## 3.36 GetSixForceData